gignupg/Search-Box-Focus/README.md

 The extension is completely open source which means, no tracking or data collection.
 No ads!

-Feel free suggest new features, report bugs and so on right here on Github.
+Feel free to suggest new features, report bugs and so on right here on Github.

 ### Credits: